david-alvarez-rosa/personal-website/content/_index.md

 draft = false
 +++

+Hi!
 This is my personal site, where I share notes on software and self-hosting.
 You'll learn how things work behind the scenes, and how to make them run fast, very fast.